Actively Recruiting

 - Severe heart disease or chronic diabetes

-- Participation in other clinical studies during this study
+- Participation in other clinical studies during this study period

-- Unwillingness to participate in the trial
+- Unwillingness to participate in this study

 AI-Screening